 - to exchange metadata about research collections and related information

-- as the metadata standard for ARDC and its contributing partners to describe data descriptions in the research data commons.
+- as the metadata standard for the ARDC Registry, to describe data collections in Research Data Australia.

 Sensitive Data community

 ARDC, AARNet and ADA are working together to support a community to discuss the challenges and strategies for managing sensitive data.
-The community will be initially aimed at the ‘research supporters’ e.g. infrastructure providers, librarians, policy writers and implementers and evolve in response to emerging community needs.
+The community is aimed at the ‘research supporters’ (e.g. infrastructure providers, librarians, policy writers and implementers) and will evolve in response to emerging community needs.
 We aim to gather every couple of months to hear expert speakers and enable community discussion.

 Trusted Data Repositories community

-Publishers and funders are increasingly looking at data being deposited in certified Trusted Data Repositories.
-That’s why ARDC facilitates a Community around organisations interested in seeking international trust certification for their repositories.
+Publishers and funders are increasingly interested in data being deposited into certified Trusted Data Repositories.
+Therefore, ARDC facilitates a Community around organisations interested in seeking international trust certification for their repositories